 Located on the outskirts of Stare Mesto, on the banks of the Vltava River, it offers stunning views, as well as easy access to many of the city’s most popular attractions.
 Despite this, you will find a much quieter, more residential location than you would experience just a few minutes away.

-Filled with beautiful buildings, restaurants, bars, hotels, shops, and nightclubs, Josefov provides a location where you can experience the best of everything the city has to offer, without the hustle and bustle of the crowds that usually go with it.
+Josefov is home to many beautiful buildings, restaurants, bars, hotels, shops, and nightclubs.
+It is one of the best locations in Prague for first-timers because it provides a location where you can experience the best of everything the city has to offer, without the hustle and bustle of the crowds that usually go with it.

 Stay In Josefov If you are interested in Jewish history and culture; you want to be near the heart of the city but have a slightly quieter experience; you are first-timers;

-Best places to stay in Prague in Josefov:
+Best places to stay in Prague in Josefov for first-time visitors:

-Located right next to the Old Town, New Town is also one of the best areas stay to stay in Prague for first-time travelers.
+New Town is also one of the best areas stay to stay in Prague for first-time travelers, located right next to the Old Town.
 New Town is better than Old Town if you prefer more nightlife with more modern tourist amenities.
 New Town is a best choice if you are staying in Prague for one night, you travel with a car, or you want to stay close to Central Railway Station.

 Nove Mesto, also known as New Town was founded by Bohemian king and Holy Roman Emperor Charles IV in 1348.
 It has been around for more than 700 years old.
 Doesn’t sound new at all but it’s newer than Old Town.